dmpeppin/BootCamp_Homework/Homework Week15.md

 #### Server Side Attacks

-In today’s globally connected cyber community, network and OS level attacks are well defended through the proper deployment of technical security controls such as, firewalls, IDS, Data Loss Prevention, EndPoint and security.
-However, web servers are accessible from anywhere on the web, making them vulnerable to attack.

 1. What is the process called that cleans and scrubs user input in order to prevent it from exploiting security holes by proactively modifying user input.